huahuayu/go-gin-app/README.md

 # Go Gin App

-This is a production ready go-gin skeleton project, which have below features:
+This is a production ready go-gin scaffold project, which have below features out of box, helps you kick start a new project with minimum effort.

 - multi environment config support
 - full featured logging service